michael2012z/BitBible/markdown/KJV/files/Num.md

 3. And Moses spake unto the people, saying, Arm some of yourselves unto the war, and let them go against the Midianites, and avenge the Lord of Midian.

-4. Of every tribe a thousand, throughout all the tribes of Israel, shall ye send to the war.Of…: Heb.
-A thousand of a tribe, a thousand of a tribe
+4. Of every tribe a thousand, throughout all the tribes of Israel, shall ye send to the war.

 5. So there were delivered out of the thousands of Israel, a thousand of every tribe, twelve thousand armed for war.